Accelerating expansion of the universe: Evidence for acceleration

-To learn about the rate of expansion of the universe we look at the magnitude-redshift relationship of astronomical objects using standard candles, or their distance-redshift relationship using standard rulers.
-We can also look at the growth of large-scale structure, and find that the observed values of the cosmological parameters are best described by models which include an accelerating expansion.
+The rate of expansion of the universe can be analyzed using the magnitude-redshift relationship of astronomical objects using standard candles, or their distance-redshift relationship using standard rulers.
+Also a factor is the growth of large-scale structure, finding that the observed values of the cosmological parameters are best described by models which include an accelerating expansion.

 Supernova observation

-In 1998, the first evidence for acceleration came from the observation of Type Ia supernovae, which are exploding white dwarfs that have exceeded their stability limit.
-Because they all have similar masses, their intrinsic luminosity is standardizable.
+In 1998, the first evidence for acceleration came from the observation of Type Ia supernovae, which are exploding white dwarf stars that have exceeded their stability limit.
+Because they all have similar masses, their intrinsic luminosity can be standardized.
 Repeated imaging of selected areas of the sky is used to discover the supernovae, then follow-up observations give their peak brightness, which is converted into a quantity known as luminosity distance (see distance measures in cosmology for details).
 Spectral lines of their light can be used to determine their redshift.

 For supernovae at redshift less than around 0.1, or light travel time less than 10 percent of the age of the universe, this gives a nearly linear distance–redshift relation due to Hubble's law.
 At larger distances, since the expansion rate of the universe has changed over time, the distance-redshift relation deviates from linearity, and this deviation depends on how the expansion rate has changed over time.
 The full calculation requires computer integration of the Friedmann equation, but a simple derivation can be given as follows: the redshift z directly gives the cosmic scale factor at the time the supernova exploded.

 So a supernova with a measured redshift z = 0.5 implies the universe was 1/1 + 0.5 = 2/3 of its present size when the supernova exploded.
 In the case of accelerated expansion, $\ddot{a}$ is positive; therefore, $\dot{a}$ was smaller in the past than today.
-Thus an accelerating universe took a longer time to expand from 2/3 to 1 times its present size, compared to a non-accelerating universe with constant $\dot{a}$ and the same present-day value of the Hubble constant.
+Thus, an accelerating universe took a longer time to expand from 2/3 to 1 times its present size, compared to a non-accelerating universe with constant $\dot{a}$ and the same present-day value of the Hubble constant.
 This results in a larger light-travel time, larger distance and fainter supernovae, which corresponds to the actual observations.
-Adam Riess et al. found that "the distances of the high-redshift SNe Ia were, on average, 10% to 15% farther than expected in a low mass density Ω_{M} = 0.2 universe without a cosmological constant".
+Adam Riess et al. found that "the distances of the high-redshift SNe Ia were, on average, 10% to 15% further than expected in a low mass density Ω_{M} = 0.2 universe without a cosmological constant".
 This means that the measured high-redshift distances were too large, compared to nearby ones, for a decelerating universe.